 - Matake criterion, assuming that fatigue damage of material is due to the maximum shear stress with a higher normal stress value.

-The material database includes extensive fatigue curves for aluminum, stainless steel and carbon steel.
+The material database includes extensive fatigue curves for carbon steels, low alloy steels, high alloy steels, aluminum alloys, as well as cast metals and welds.
 The user can edit the database or add materials to the database.

 EN 12952-3, Water-tube boilers and auxiliary installations — Part 3: Design and calculation for pressure parts of the boiler